Our founder, Joss Hudson, was featured as a columnist in Northbay Biz.

 Navigating the current construction marketplace will take patience and planning.
 Contractors are experiencing price increases in almost every building-related product in the industry, due to market forces and new tariffs.
 The California real estate and construction market was very busy before we lost more than 10,000 structures to the destructive wildfires of 2017.
 Now is an optimal time to build, and people need a new way to erect more durable structures for our communities.

 The design/build experience should be an enjoyable and creative process, as clients are literally manifesting their vision into a physical reality.
 To do this successfully requires a team of people who are provided with clear instructions and expectations, including a detailed building plan and a total construction budget to start with.
 If local construction costs are averaging around $400 per square foot, then common sense would suggest that to reduce costs, the building should be smaller in size.
 However, square footage costs alone are not a construction budget, nor a factor to solely make decisions from; devising an actual, realistic budget number is the only way to be clear about expectations.
-To complete a successful building project in California, there are many additional soft cost items that contribute to the total budget, including engineering calcs, site plans, mechanical plans, interior finish plans, lighting plans, landscape plans and more.
+To complete a successful building project in California, there are many additional soft cost items that contribute to the total budget, including engineering calcs, site plans, mechanical plans, interior finish plans, lighting plans and landscape plans for which you will want to go here.
 This is not a market that is favorable to an owner-builder since the sub-contractors are all very busy, so clients will need a general contractor with a good team in place to successfully finish a project.

 Meeting code requirements